snap-stanford/planet/README.md

 ```
 After this installation, the `tokenizers` library version should be 0.10.3.
 In case you encounter an error about the `tokenizers` version, go to `<conda_path>/envs/<env_name>/lib/python3.8/site-packages/transformers/dependency_versions_check.py` and replace the `if pkg == "tokenizers": ...` block with `if pkg == "tokenizers": continue`.

+The total install time should be within 10 minutes.

 ### Data
 You can download all the data (knowledge graph, clinical trial dataset, models, etc.) from [**here (data.zip)**](https://nlp.stanford.edu/projects/myasu/PlaNet/data.zip).
 Unzip this, which will create a `./data` directory.